-In the area of education, our aim is to provide parents and teachers more choices in the legislation that we're bringing forward.
+In the area of education, our aim is to provide parents and teachers more choices.
 In the category of more parental choice, we want to strengthen the foundation under our charter schools by allowing charter school networks to manage their funds with the same flexibility that school districts can.
-It will lay a stronger foundation under those innovative public schools that are charter schools, like those gathered here before us today.
-We want to strengthen and increase the number of dropout recovery schools, several of which are having an incredible impact on giving people a second chance at getting a full high school diploma.
+We want to strengthen and increase the number of dropout recovery schools, several of which have proven effective at giving people a second chance at getting a full high school diploma.
 We also want to re-task our efforts for adults that don't have the skills necessary to reach their full potential in the workplace through a performance-based approach and supporting career pathways in our high schools.

-We aren't just about increasing choices for families, but as I mentioned, I want to increase choices for teachers.
-My wife Karen is a career schoolteacher, and my stepfather, with whom we spend Christmas Eve as tradition in our family, was actually the Indiana State Teacher of the Year back in the 1980s.
-I think a good teacher makes all the difference, and I could name, just like probably everyone here can, two or three teachers who saw more in you than you saw in yourself.
-In light of this, we're calling for a teacher innovation fund that would allow teachers who think outside the box to have more resources and bring new approaches to the classroom.
-We should reward them for doing that.
-We also want to give teachers more choices in where they teach, so we came up with the choices for teachers proposal that would say if you're a schoolteacher and you would like to transfer to an under-performing public school or to a charter school that teaches a majority of disadvantaged students, we'll create resources so that the income disparity that would exist in that move does not deter teachers.
-Joe, I appreciate the affirmation in that.
-Somebody said to me, "Is this an incentive for teachers to go?"
-And I said, "I don't think teachers need an incentive to follow their hearts."
-The reality is, and we experience this in our family, is maybe people in the course of their career and as family obligations grow, find themselves where they were not really always wanting to be teaching.
-Maybe it's the teacher just a few years away from retirement who would like to come alongside a community or a school impacted by their experience.
-Maybe it's the younger teacher who got their first job in one part of the community but has a heart for another.
-It's about all of our public schools teacher, and I believe it's an idea whose time has come.
-So we've been promoting these ideas in our agenda about how we grow the economy and how we strengthen education, but today, I want to talk with you in the time that I have remaining about the importance of strengthening the foundation under our families.
+We aren't just about increasing choices for families.
+I also want to increase choices for teachers.
+My wife Karen is a career schoolteacher.
+My stepfather, with whom we spend Christmas Eve as tradition in our family, was actually the Indiana State Teacher of the Year back in the 1980s.
+I think a good teacher makes all the difference, and I could name, just like probably everyone here can, two or three teachers who saw more in me than I saw in myself.

+In light of this, we're calling for a teacher innovation fund that would reward teachers who think outside the box with more resources and allow them to bring new approaches to the classroom.
+We also want to give teachers more choices in where they teach.
+With this in mind, we came up with the "choices for teachers" proposal.
+This would allow a schoolteacher to transfer to an under-performing public school or to a charter school that teaches a majority of disadvantaged students without receiving a reduction in pay.
+Often, as life circumstances change, a teacher may find that her skills are needed in another community.
+Whether a teacher wants to serve at-risk children or move to the community of their childhood before retirement, teachers should have the freedom to teach where their skills will do the greatest amount of good.

+Strengthening the economy and education in our state is of vital importance, but today, I want to talk with you about something of equal importance: strengthening the foundation of the family in our state.

-The fabric of Hoosier culture is really woven together, I think, by threads of family, faith, and community,.
+The fabric of Hoosier culture is really woven together by the threads of family, faith, community, and work.
 And that's a good thing.

-I'm mindful of a noteworthy contemporary thinker by the name of Arthur Brooks, with the American Enterprise Institute, who said that you can actually show empirically that our overall sense of well-being as a people is driven in no small part by the quality of our families, our faith experience, the communities in which we live, and the work that we do.
+Arthur Brooks, President of the American Enterprise Institute, having examined the relevant research, has found that our overall sense of well-being as a people is driven in no small part by the quality of our families, our faith experience, the communities in which we live, and the work that we do.
 In a very real sense, our personal happiness, our personal fulfillment derives from the strength of all of these institutions.